-Sander de Wilde combines his images, photographs, found footage and drawings, into works on paper, video and he works around NFT.
+Sander de Wilde combines his images, photographs, found footage and drawings, into works on paper, video and he also works around NFT. and Artificial Intelligence.

-He uses several printmaking techniques like lithography, copper etchings, Zinc etchings, screen printing, a la poupée, and so on.
+He uses photography, painting and several printmaking techniques like lithography, copper etchings, Zinc etchings, screen printing, a la poupée, and others in his work and installations.

-His studio is in Brussels and can be visited on request.
+His studio is situated in Brussels and can be visited on request.

-Inspired on the printer's mark of Aldus Manutius De Wilde placed his own printer's mark partly burnt and in resin in the ashes of the chimney at the original Erasmus house in Brussels.
+Inspired on the printer's mark of Aldus Manutius De Wilde placed his own printer's mark partly burnt and in resin in the ashes of the chimney at the original Erasmus house in Brussels for one month.

 GENES 2022 installation